 Civil Partnership Dissolutions

-UK Family Law and Ending a Civil Partnership
+Family Law and Ending a Civil Partnership

 You can apply to end your civil partnership if you registered it at least a year ago and can prove either: